andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-how-tos/swift-cheat-sheet-for-iphone-camera-access-usage.md

     })
 }</pre>

-**Note**: You can test for this case by deleting the app on the device, if it&#8217;s already been installed or run on a device from the debugger.
+**Note**: You can test for this case by deleting the app on the device, if it's already been installed or run on a device from the debugger.

 <a name="present-camera" class="jump-target"></a>